Are Gwen Stefani And Blake Shelton Ready To Get Married?

 The Hollywood Reporter confirmed the show’s casting shakeup earlier this week amid reports of dwindling ratings.

 According to Radar Online, TVSeriesFinale.com recently noted that The Voice Season 12 had started off strong with over 13 million viewers.
-However, the most recent episode of the series captured just over 9 million viewers, which marks a 33% decrease.
+However, the most recent episode of the series captured just over nine million viewers, which marks a 33 percent decrease.

 “[Gwen Stefani] is just not jiving well and it seems like she is just over it at this point,” the insider continued.
 “The ratings speak for themselves and others on staff are blaming Gwen and Blake for their lack of cooperation when it comes to giving the fans what they want.”